I adore wearing gemstones, but not because they are mine. You can’t possess radiance; you can only admire it.Elizabeth Taylor.

 Gemstone Classification – Precious & Semi-Precious

-In the mid-1800s, our ancestors classified gemstones as “precious stones” and “semi-precious stones” based on value differentiation.
-But, price is not the only parameter to categorize gemstones today.
-Instead, rarity, quality and provenance are the three main criteria to evaluate gemstones.
+In the mid-1800s, our ancestors classified gemstones as “precious stones” and “semi-precious stones”.
+Rarity, quality and provenance are the three main criteria to evaluate and classify gemstones.

 All stones other than the four precious gemstones fall under this category.
 Though the list is endless, some of the common ones include amethyst, alexandrite, aquamarine, garnet, peridot, pearl, tourmaline, turquoise, moonstone, opal.